IBM/workshop-quarkus-openshift-reactive-messaging/README.md

 After you complete this workshop, you'll understand the following reactive functionality:
 * Sending and receiving Kafka messages via MicroProfile
 * Sending events from microservices to web applications via Server Sent Events
-* Sending in-memory messages via MicroProfile and Vertxx event bus
+* Sending in-memory messages via MicroProfile and Vert.x event bus

 This workshop is for beginners and takes one hour.